de la Torre brothers will discuss their creative process as they guide us through their exhibition, Post-Columbian Futurism.

 April C You Saturday!

-You are invited to join us for de la Torre Brothers C You Saturday! on April 15th at Balboa Park!
+You are invited to join us for the de la Torre Brothers C You Saturday! on April 15th at Balboa Park!

 Program

-4:00 PM – 8:00 PM | Enjoy music by DJs Saturn Blvd, founder of Rottweiler, and Pxnchobeats, Producer/Engineer at Good Vibez Studios from LA.
+• Explore the exhibition and enjoy music by DJs Saturn Blvd, founder of Rottweiler, and Pxnchobeats, Producer/Engineer at Good Vibez Studios from LA.
 Along with delicious food by Flavor Lab, wine & spirits by Humboldt Distillery, coffee by Sundrop Coffee and more at our cash bar.
-Explore in the gallery and get creative with drop-in collage sessions held in The Education Hub.

-Creative with drop-in collage sessions | 4:00 PM – 6:00 PM (The Hub) | After touring the de la Torre exhibition, channel your inspiration towards creating your own mixed-media 3-dimensional collage of an allegorical monster.
+• The Education Hub | Family Friendly Drop-in 3D Collage Sessions | After touring the de la Torre exhibition, channel your inspiration towards creating your own mixed-media 3-dimensional collage of an allegorical deity.

-4:00 PM – 6:00 PM | EG Tours | Want to know more about the show?
-Join a conversation with one of our Engagement Guides in the gallery to enrich your experience with the exhibitions and meet new fellow art lovers.
+• Engagement Guide Tours | Want to better understand the show?
+Join a conversation with one of our Engagement Guides in the gallery to enrich your experience with the exhibition and meet new fellow art lovers.

-5:00 PM – 5:40 PM | De La Torre Brothers in Conversation with Dr. Hugh M. Davies | At the Mingei | The exhibition is a cautionary tale that explores the extremes and intersections of mass consumption, colonialism, religion, and political corruption through multiple perspectives.
-A short Q&A session will follow.
-Space is extremely limited, make sure you RSVP quickly!
+5:00 PM – 6:00 PM | de la Torre Brothers in Conversation with Dr. Hugh M. Davies | At the Mingei | A short Q&A session will follow.
+(Access through ICA San Diego venue).
+Reservations closed.

-6:30 pm – 8:00 pm | After Party! | The music continues, join us for a dance party with Saturn Blvd & Pxnchobeats.
+6:30 PM – 8:00 PM | After Party! | The music and mingling continues, join us for a dance party with DJs Saturn Blvd & Pxnchobeats.

 RSVP to the event here!